Ansu Sesay: Overseas

 Sesay played in the Philippine Basketball Association for the Sta.
 Lucia Realtors in the summer of 2000, winning the Best Import award.
 He led the Realtors to their first Finals appearance on 2000, losing in 5 games to the San Miguel Beermen led by Stephen Howard.

 In 2001, he also "served" a 1-day contract with Montepaschi Siena, not appearing in any games.
 In January 2005, he joined Italian league team Sedima Roseto (Jan-Jun 2005).
 From 2005 to 2007, Sesay stayed with Carpisa Napoli (Eldo Napoli in 2006–07), where he helped win the Italian Cup title in 2006.

 In 2007–08, Sesay signed with another Italian team, Armani Jeans Milano, where he wore jersey number 4 and averaged 10.5 points, 4.9 rebounds and 1.4 steals in 14 Euroleague games.
 In August 2008, ALBA Berlin inked power forward Ansu Sesay to a one-year deal, with an option to extend it until the end of the 2009–10 season.
-Alba head coach tells that Sesay is the athletic power forward who can hit outside shots that they were looking for.
+Alba head coach stated that Sesay is the athletic power forward who can hit outside shots that they were looking for.
 Sesay wore jersey number 9 with Alba.

 Personal life

 Sesay is of Sierra Leonan descent.
 His oldest child, Ansu III, is also an accomplished basketball player.
 Ansu III was a key defensive player for Elkins High School.
 He helped his team make it to the District 5A Basketball Playoff final round.
 The team lost by only three points against the defending district champions.
-Ansu also has four other children Kaden Sesay, Micah Sesay, Elijiah Sesay, and Laila Sesay (his only daughter).
+Ansu also has four other children.